dspringuel-va/blog-posts/kubernetes/README.md

 The Kubelet is responsible for everything running on the worker nodes, but the main responsibility is to manage the life of containers on the node.

 When a pod is scheduled on a node, Kubelet gets notified and actually starts the container by using the configured container runtime (Docker, etc).
 Also, Kubelet is responsible for monitoring the health of the pods, either by running liveness and readiness probes, or by watching computational resources consumption.
-It also stops the container when the corresponding pod resource ets deleted from the API server.
+It also stops the container when the corresponding pod resource gets deleted from the API server.

 Finally, the Kubelet is also responsible with registering the node to the cluster by creating a Node resource on the API server.